Shinjuku Gyo-en: Features

-Entrances and admission
+Access

 The garden has three access gates: Shinjuku Gate, Okido Gate, and Sendagaya Gate.
-Shinjuku Gyoen is open from 9:00 until 17:30 (Mid-March until End of September; October–Mid-March: until 16:00; July–late August: 18:30).
+Shinjuku Gyoen is open from 9:00 until 17:30 (mid-March until end of September; October–mid-March: until 16:00; July–late August: 18:30).
 On Mondays the garden is closed, except during the cherry blossom and chrysanthemum seasons: late March–late April, and first half of November respectively, when the garden is open seven days a week.
 If Monday is a public holiday, then closed the following day.
 During cherry blossom, prior reservations are required for several dates.
-The greenhouse is open from 9:30 until 17:00 (Mid-March until End of September; October–Mid-March: until 15:30; July–late August: 18:00).
+The greenhouse is open from 9:30 until 17:00 (mid-March until end of September; October–mid-March: until 15:30; July–late August: 18:00).

-Location

-The garden is a short walk from Shinjuku-gyoemmae Station on the Marunouchi Line or Sendagaya Station on the Chūō-Sōbu Line.
-The garden is on the Tokyo Metro Fukutoshin Line near Shinjuku-sanchōme Station.
-From that station (exit C1) the garden is a four-minute walk.
+The garden is a short walk from Shinjuku-gyoemmae Station on the Marunouchi Line and from Sendagaya Station on the Chūō-Sōbu Line.
+It is on the Tokyo Metro Fukutoshin Line near Shinjuku-sanchōme Station.
+It is a four-minute walk from exit C1 of that station.